-General Larval Description: As juveniles, Western Tiger Salamanders are aquatic.
-Larval Western Tiger salamanders are typically yellowish-brown in coloration with little to no visible pattern or markings and have three pairs of external, feather-like gills used for respiration.
-As individuals age and begin metamorphosis, these external gills begin to shrink in size and markings and patterns begin to develop on the body.
-Additionally, the tail is enlarged with a thin, membranous fin extending from the tail musculature to aid in swimming, which shrinks as individuals are undergoing metamorphosis.
-As larvae, they are often called a “mudpuppy” or “waterdog” and may appear similar to the Mudpuppy (Necturus maculosus), a much different salamander that is permanently aquatic.
-Larval Western Tiger Salamanders can be differentiated from the Mudpuppy by the presence of five digits on the hind leg (versus only four in the Mudpuppy).
+Larval Description: As juveniles, Western Tiger Salamanders are aquatic and are typically yellow to brown in coloration with little visible pattern or markings and have three pairs of external, feather-like gills used for respiration.
+As individuals age and begin metamorphosis, these gills begin to shrink in size and markings and patterns begin to develop on the body.
+Additionally, the tail is enlarged with a thin, membranous fin extending from the tail to aid in swimming, which shrinks as individuals are undergoing metamorphosis.

-Species Range: Western Tiger Salamanders occupy a large region containing most of the Great Plains and Rocky Mountains and when combined with Eastern Tiger Salamanders are the most widely distributed salamander in North America.
+Species Distribution: Western Tiger Salamanders occupy a large region containing most of the Great Plains and Rocky Mountains and are among the most widely distributed salamander in North America.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.